 The Yoga & Psyche Project addresses a comprehensive integration of Western psychology and ancient yoga practice featuring living research from the world’s cutting-edge trauma researchers and neuroscientists, renowned modern yogis, and leading psychologists.
-The scope of the project to date includes: the forthcoming Yoga & Psyche™ book (Sounds True, Fall, 2016), an academic volume on the subject (Cambridge Scholar’s Press, Spring, 2016), published academic research (The Journal of Transpersonal Psychology, 2013), and the second international academic conference in the Western world integrating yoga and Western psychology to be held in San Francisco in Spring, 2016.
+The scope of the project to date, under the guidance of Dr. Caplan, includes: published academic research (The Journal of Transpersonal Psychology, 2013), the creation of The Yoga & Psyche Method™, the first international Yoga & Psyche Conference in San Francisco in 2014, a forthcoming academic volume on the subject (Cambridge Scholar’s Press, Spring, 2016); a series of trainings on the subject offered in the San Francisco Bay area, through online global education, and retreat centers throughout the world.

-Read about The Birth of a Field here.
+The Birth of a Field here.